 - WHERE: Cantor Film Center of NYU (36 East 8th Street, New York, New York) [Subway Lines: A, B, C, D, E, F, V (West 4th Street); R, W (8th Street); 6 (Astor Place)]

-This event is free and open to the public, which must RSVP to 212.998.8693 or firstname.lastname@example.org by Nov.
-4. Reporters interested in attending should contact James Devitt, Office of Public Affairs, at 212.998.6808 or email@example.com.
+The event is free and open to the public, which must RSVP by April 2 to 212.998.8693 or email@example.com.
+Reporters interested in attending should contact James Devitt, Office of Public Affairs, at 212.998.6808 or firstname.lastname@example.org.
+Photo ID required for entry.

 A program of New York University, Dialogues: Islamic World-U.S.-The West emerged from the tragedy of September 11th, which highlighted the need for greater communication among and about the United States, Europe, and the Muslim world.
 Dialogues was founded as a forum for constructive debate between the various religious, intellectual, economic, and political sectors of American, European, and Islamic societies.
 The program brings contentious issues between the Islamic world and the West into a more rational plane and promotes this approach to a wide audience, including the important constituencies of policy and decision-makers, policy analysts, the media, and educational institutions.